-Group Comp oany
+Group Company

-2023 2022 2023 2022
+2022 2021 2022 2021

 9a COMPREHENSIVE INCOME INVESTMENTS GH¢'000 GH¢'000 GH¢'000 GH¢'000

 Ghana Bunkering Services Ltd. 222 222 222 222

-Investment in Subsidiaries (Note 9b) 0 0 29,030 9,030
+Investment in Subsidiaries (Note 9b) 0 0 9,030 9,030

-TotalEnergies Ghana PLC 9,365 4,162 9,365 4,162
+TotalEnergies Ghana PLC 4,162 5,224 4,162 5,224

 Tema Lube Oil Company Ltd. 11 11 11 11

 Metro Mass Transit Company Limited 414 414 414 414

-JUHI 3,364 2,910 3,364 2,910
+JUHI 2,910 2,910 2,910 2,910

-13,376 7,719 42,406 16,749
+7,719 8,781 16,749 17,811

 9b INVESTMENT IN SUBSIDIARIES

 Goenergy limited 30 30

 GOIL upstream limited 1,000 1,000

 GO-Financial Services limited 8,000 8,000

-Gobitumen limited 20,000 0

-29,030 9,030
+9,030 9,030

-This represent GOIL PLC wholly owned investment in four subsidiaries which are Goenergy Limited, GOIL upstream limited, GO Financial Services Limited and Gobitumen Limited.
-Goenergy Limited is permitted by its regulations to carry on, the business of bulk importers, storage, suppliers and bulk distributors and buyers and sellers of petroleum products, GOIL upstream limited is permitted by its regulations to carry on, the business, to sell marine gas-oil and lubricants to West African and other Offshore markets, to build own and operate bulk fuel tank storage, farms and other facilities, to provide consultancy and other support services to West African's markets and to engage in exploration, development and production activities in the upstream, petroleum sector and any other ancillary activities, Go Financial Services Limited is permitted by its regulations to carry on, the business of electronic payment and money transfer business and other business ancillary to information technology whiles Gobitumen Limited is permitted by its regulations to carry on, the business of the production, sales and marketing of bitumen products and any other ancillary services.
+This represent GOIL PLC wholly owned investment in three subsidiaries which are Goenergy Limited, GOIL upstream limited and GO Financial Services Limited.
+Goenergy Limited is permitted by its regulations to carry on, the business of bulk importers, storage, suppliers and bulk distributors and buyers and sellers of petroleum products, GOIL upstream limited is permitted by its regulations to carry on, the business, to sell marine gas-oil and lubricants to West African and other Offshore markets, to build own and operate bulk fuel tank storage, farms and other facilities, to provide consultancy and other support services to West African's markets and to engage in exploration, development and production activities in the upstream, petroleum sector and any other ancillary activities and Go Financial Services Limited is permitted by its regulations to carry on, the business of electronic payment and money transfer business and other business ancillary to information technology.

-GOIL PLC did not consolidate its financial statements with that of GOIL Upstream Limited and GO Financial Services Limited.
+GOIL PLC did not consolidate its financial statements with that of GOIL upstream limited and GO Financial Services Limited.
 The net effect of the non-consolidation of both companies are immaterial.
 At the time of signing off the financial statements both Companies financial statements were yet to be audited.
 GO Financial Services Limited has not been able to secure the financial operating license from the Bank of Ghana and the Company has been dormant since incorporation.